Code-Institute-Submissions/TjoAlex-constructionconsultant/README.md

 * Google fonts to have custom font specially choosen for this site known as Oswald. <a href="https://bootstrapbay.com/blog/google-web-fonts/#:~:text=Open%20sans%20is%20a%20sans%20serif%20typeface%20designed,popularity%20over%20the%20excellent%20legibility%20of%20the%20typeface.">Google fonts</a>
 * Github for it's use of saving and publishing my code <a href="https://github.com/TjoAlex/constructionconsultant">Github</a>
 * Gitpod for it's use of being able to create the existing code <a href="https://www.gitpod.io/">Gitpod</a>
+* Lighthouse: Used for testing the performance and accessibillity of the site.
+* Google Chrome Devtools: for testing the site and how responsive it was.
+* Coolors to help finding what type of colors I should use on the site <a href="https://coolors.co/">Coolors</a>

 # Testing